-Decision stage is the last stage of strategy formulation in which a tool is used called Quantitative Strategic Planning Matrix or QSPM Matrix.
+The decision stage is the last stage of strategy formulation in which a tool is used called Quantitative Strategic Planning Matrix or QSPM Matrix.
 Hence there are a number of alternative strategies and the Quantitative Strategic Planning Matrix (QSPM).
-Actually that can be used to objectively evaluate the most suitable strategy among the list of all the alternative strategies.
+Actually, that can be used to objectively evaluate the most suitable strategy among the list of all the alternative strategies.
 Therefore the data is collected and a matrix is developed by using quantitative methods for strategic planning.
-Thus the identification of the external and internal crucial success factor is regarded as the basis of QSPM Matrix.
+Thus the identification of the external and internal crucial success factors is regarded as the basis of the QSPM Matrix.
 Since the relative attractiveness of feasible alternative action can be determined by only the specially designed technique of QSPM Matrix.

 The best alternative strategies are objectively indicated by this technique.
-Basically the alternative strategies are objectively evaluated by using the inputs from the analysis of stage 1.
+Basically, the alternative strategies are objectively evaluated by using the inputs from the analysis of stage 1.
 So matching results from analysis of stage 2.
-In fact QSPM matrix is considered as the stage 3.
-While stage 1 includes the Internal Factor Evaluation Matrix, External Factor Evaluation Matrix and Competitive Profile Matrix.
-However stage 2 includes SPACE Matrix, TOWS Matrix, SWOT Analysis, Internal External Matrix, BCG Matrix and Grand Strategy Matrix.
-Therefore all the required data ids obtained from these two stages.
+In fact, the QSPM matrix is considered stage 3.
+While stage 1 includes the Internal Factor Evaluation Matrix, External Factor Evaluation Matrix, and Competitive Profile Matrix.
+However, stage 2 includes SPACE Matrix, TOWS Matrix, SWOT Analysis, Internal External Matrix, BCG Matrix, and Grand Strategy Matrix.
+Therefore all the required data is were obtained from these two stages.

 QSPM Matrix – Preparation

-There is a complete procedure of preparing the QSPM matrix.
-First of all there are certain key external and internal factors.
+There is a complete procedure for preparing the QSPM matrix.
+First of all, there are certain key external and internal factors.
 Strengths & weaknesses are included in the internal factor category while opportunities & threats are included in the external factor category.
-It is identical to old IFE & EFE in which all factors are given certain weight.
+It is identical to old IFE & EFE in which all factors are given a certain weight.
 The importance given to external & internal factors is specified through assigned weight.
 The sum of all the weights should be equal to

-- When the weights are assigned to all the factors then the next step is to make analysis of the matrices of stage
+- When the weights are assigned to all the factors then the next step is to make an analysis of the matrices of the stage

 - In order to point out the alternative strategies that should be implemented.
-The alternative strategies identified from the SPACE Matrix, TOWS, IE Matrix, BCG Matrix and Grand Strategy Matrix are listed in the top row of Quantitative Strategic Planning Matrix (QSPM).
+The alternative strategies identified from the SPACE Matrix, TOWS, IE Matrix, BCG Matrix, and Grand Strategy Matrix are listed in the top row of the Quantitative Strategic Planning Matrix (QSPM).

 Steps in Preparation